JuliaGNI/GeometricMachineLearning.jl/docs/src/introduction.md

 ## Associated Papers and Contributions

 The following papers have emerged in connection with the development of `GeometricMachineLearning`:
 1. In [brantner2023generalizing](@cite) a new class of optimizers for *homogeneous spaces*, a category that includes the Stiefel manifold and the Grassmann manifold, is introduced.
+The results presented in this paper are reproduced in the [examples](@ref "MNIST Tutorial").
 2. In [brantner2023symplectic](@cite) we introduced a new neural network architectures that we call *symplectic autoencoders*.
 This is capable of performing non-linear Hamiltonian model reduction.
 During training of these symplectic autoencoders we use the optimizers introduced in [brantner2023generalizing](@cite).
+Similar results to what is presented in the paper are reproduced [as an example](@ref "Symplectic Autoencoders and the Toda Lattice").
 3. In [brantner2024volume](@cite) we introduce a new neural network architecture that we call *volume-preserving transformers*.
 This is a structure-preserving version of the *standard transformer* [vaswani2017attention](@cite) for which all components have been made volume preserving.
 As application we foresee the *online phase* in reduced order modeling.

 In addition there are new results presented in this work that have not been written up as a separate paper: